ZeroII99II/RankedSSLRLBOT/README_SSL.md

 ## Streaming

-See [docs/streaming.md](docs/streaming.md) for instructions on continuous training, displaying the policy in Rocket League, and broadcasting matches to Twitch.
+See [docs/streaming.md](docs/streaming.md) for how to launch the trainer with `--render`, visualise the latest policy in Rocket League and broadcast the window to Twitch.

 ## ⚙️ Configuration